microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

-# I2C Access to sensor device in Azure IoT Edge on Windows
+# Azure IoT Edge on Windows: I2C Sensor Device Access

 This sample will demonstrate how to create a module for Azure IoT Edge on Windows 10 IoT Core which accesses a temperature and humidity sensor connected via the I2C bus.